Why Is Cloud Security So Hard? (Hint: It’s Not)

 However, there are some things to consider before hitting send on a phishing test.
 This article is a simple guide on what to understand to ensure your phishing campaign is successful.

 If you’re going to phish about topics that include pay, bonus or any other salary-related information, you may want to check with your HR team.
 They will have some insights you may be privy to regarding attitudes towards pay and compensation.
 Getting a fake phishing test is sometimes humiliating in and of itself, but if you’re teasing someone about pay and bonus, then it might make them really upset.
 Upsetting our users is not our goal; teaching them is.

 Utilizing just a little empathy will go a long way in gaining our users’ trust and support.
 They may be hourly staff or working their butts off to hit company deadlines.
 Having a negative impact could lower morale or put security in the penalty box, resulting in future messaging falling on deaf ears.
 Our job is to build a security culture: not be annoying or out to get people.

 What’s the culture and demographics of your company?
 Are they a sophisticated culture that may be less susceptible to phishing, or not?
 These are factors that will determine the difficulty level of your test.
 Make the test too difficult or easy, and your data may not reflect reality.
 Take a look at some actual phishing campaigns you may have received lately and mimic those.

 Again, your goal is to ultimately teach your users about phishing and gain accurate data, not win a game.

-This may be obvious, but if you’re users are GSuite users, a password reset email from Microsoft or O365 might not work for you.
+This may be obvious, but if your users are G-Suite users, a password reset email from Microsoft or O365 might not work for you.
 Be cognizant of the technology at your company.

 On the other hand, you may want to do exactly that to gauge the engagement of your audience.